Are you looking for the best fall foliage in Niagara Falls?

 11. Floral Showhouse

-While we were visiting we were able to explore the Chrysanthemum show and my favourite part was when I rounded a corner to discover a 30-foot dragon standing in front of me!
+While we were visiting, we were able to explore the Chrysanthemum show and my favourite part was when I rounded a corner to discover a 30-foot dragon standing in front of me!

-The Floral Showcase is an outdoor classroom where students from the Niagara Parks School of Horticulture and local designers created the “whimsical topiary-like living sculptures meticulously crafted from thousands of plants in the refined horticultural style of Mosaïculture.”
-Charles Hunter is the Director of Horticulture at the Niagara Parks Commission and used to work for Disney as well as the Bellagio in Las Vegas.
+Charles Hunter is the Director of Horticulture and Education at Niagara Parks.
 He now brings his experience and passion to Niagara Falls with incredible creations that inspire the next generation of both students and visitors.

 Some other fun facts about the Floral Showhouse include: